RISCOS Ltd.: RISC OS 4

 In 2004, the company replaced its baseline RISC OS 4.02 product with an updated version of the OS named RISC OS Adjust.
 This version of RISC OS was based on version 4.39, or Select Edition 3 Issue 4, of the company's Select scheme.
 In the same year, RISCOS Ltd agreed to produce a fully 32-bit-compatible version of RISC OS Adjust for Advantage Six's A9home product.
 The A9home was released in May 2006 after a 12-month beta-testing process, although the build of Adjust 32, namely RISC OS 4.42, is not feature-complete.

 RISC OS Six

-In October 2006, a beta-version of RISC OS Six was made available for download by subscribers to the Select scheme.
-RISC OS Six represents the next generation of RISCOS Ltd's stream of the operating system.
-Significant portability, stability and internal structure improvements, including full 26/32-bit neutrality, have laid the foundations for the company's future releases, all of which will be based on version 6.
-The first product to be based on RISC OS Six will be Select Edition 4.
-RISC OS Six is 32-bit-neutral and can be built to run in either 26-bit or 32-bit modes.
-It runs on the Risc PC and A9home, but it doesn't run on newer-generation hardware such as the Iyonix PC and ARMini, which do not support the 26-bit addressing used on the older Acorn computers and require specific hardware support for the newer ARMv5 and ARMv7 architecture chips that they use.
+RISC OS Six was intended to represent the next generation of RISCOS Ltd's operating system.
+Significant improvements in portability, stability and internal structure, including full 26/32-bit neutrality, were to lay the foundation for the company's future releases.
+In October 2006, a beta version of RISC OS Six was made available for download by subscribers to the Select programme.
+The first full release of RISC OS Six was made available in early 2007.
+The final release of RISC OS Six was RISC OS 6.20, in December 2009.

+The latest versions run on the Risc PC, A7000, A7000+, A9home and Risc PC emulators, but not on newer generation hardware.
+RISC OS Six boots from a RISC OS 4.02 or 4.39 ROM.